Jenna Rozelle and April O’Keefe do it again … this time in Rye.

 Wednesday, September 16; 5 to 8 p.m.

-This class features many plants that not were not available at the last foraging class.
+This workshop features many plants that not were not available at the previous location.

 Join Jenna Rozelle and April O’Keefe to learn about the practice and ethics of wildcrafting for food and medicine.
-This time we’ll walk through a property on the east side of Kittery.
+This time we’ll walk through a 10-acre property in Rye, New Hampshire near the Seacoast.
 Jenna will discuss the basics of foraging and identify the edible and medicinal plants that grow in the area.
-We’ll learn how to ensure plant survival and habitat for future generations.
+April will provide information about how foragers and wild crafters can ensure plant survival and habitat for future generations.